 Yes, section 110 of US copyright law allows presentation of lawfully acquired videos in classroom settings.
 You can use a video from the library's collection (use the media booking form to ensure it will be available when you want to show it) or a personal copy.

-Outside of a classroom setting, such as movies shown by a student organization or university department to a general audience, requires copyright permission or royalty fees to be paid, even when admission is not charged.
-The library has purchased public performance rights for some of our movies.
-Performances of movies without these rights require royalties to organizations like Swank Motion Pictures or Criterion.
+Outside of a classroom setting, such as movies shown by a student organization or university department to a general audience,requires copyright permission or royalty fees to be paid to vendors such as Swank Motion Pictures or Criterion, even when admission is not charged.
+We may be able to license public performance rights to titles in our DVD collection.
+Contact your library liaison about a specific title you want to use.